 or decrease in land use intensity such as building height, size or

 increase in parking area?

-shall be submitted to the commission for a public hearing.
-The public hearing shall follow the
+development, shall be submitted to the commission for a public hearing.
+The public hearing shall

-same procedures outlined herein for a PUD development plan.
-After the public hearing, the
+follow the same procedures outlined herein for a PUD site development plan.

-the statement of intent, the commission shall forward the proposal to the council.
-The council
+commission shall forward the proposal to the council.
+The council, after a public hearing, shall

-shall approve, approve with conditions, or disapprove the proposed revision.
+approve, approve with conditions, or disapprove take action on the proposed

 provided the application complies with the following conditions: